Quantum Algorithm Implementations for Beginners: Quantum Approximate Optimization Algorithm

 \subsection{A proof-of-concept experiment}

 With a basic implementation of QAOA for MaxCut in qiskit, a preliminary proof-of-concept study is conducted to investigate the effectiveness of QAOA for finding high-quality cuts in the a) Single Edge, b) Triangle and c) Triangle plus Edge graphs presented in Figure~\ref{fig:maxcut-experiments-ibmqx2}.
-This study compares three types of MaxCut computations: (1) \emph{Random} assigns each node in the graph to one of the two sets uniformly at random; (2) \emph{Simulation} executes the IBM Quantum Experience circuit via simulation on a classical computer; (3) \emph{Hardware} executes the IBM Quantum Experience circuit on the \verb|ibmqx2| hardware.
+For both a) and b), we ran a numerical grid search for a for a 1-round QAOA with resolution $\tfrac{1}{8}\pi$ and $\tfrac{1}{10}\pi$, respectively, using qiskit's \verb|statevector_simulator|.
+The statevector simulator allows for exact evaluation of the expectation value $\bra{\beta,\gamma}\mathbf{C}\ket{\beta,\gamma}$.
+In both cases, we found parameters $\beta,\gamma$ resulting in a state representing an optimum cut.
+For c), we ran a grid search on the statevector simulator for both 1- and 2-round QAOA with resolution $\tfrac{1}{1000}\pi$ and $\tfrac{1}{20}\pi$ respectively.
+The parameter landscape for 1 round is given in Fig.~\ref{fig:qaoa_landscape} and overlayed with a basin-hopping approach.

+We then executed the QAOA subroutine for the best-found parameters on \emph{Hardware} by executing the IBM Quantum Experience circuit on the \verb|ibmqx2| device using $4096$ shots, and compared the results to a \emph{Simulation} with the same number of shots using the \verb|qasm_simulator|.
+For both computations we give the expectation/mean of the returned solutions and the probability to sample the maximum cut and contrast these with the values for a \emph{Random} cut.
 The simulation computation serves to demonstrate the mathematical correctness of the proposed QAOA circuit.
 The hardware computation demonstrates the viability of the circuit in a deployment scenario where environmental noise, intrinsic bias, and decoherence can have a significant impact on the results.
 The random computation serves to demonstrate that the hardware results are better than what one would expect by chance from pure noise.
-For each computation we give the expectation/mean of the returned solutions and the probability to sample the maximum cut.
-All of these computations are stochastic, therefore event probabilities on IBM Quantum Experience are computed based on 4096 independent runs of each computation.